‘Skill’ is not a single number!

 But the OpenSkill algorithm uses two key factors to reach the single number that we use to represent players’ skill levels.
 The second factor, represented by the Greek letter ‘sigma’ (σ), is the player’s Standard Deviation1.
 This reflects the degree of uncertainty of a player’s performance and determines how wide or tight the curve is.
 When the algorithm has lots of information about how a player has performed, the curve will be quite tight – reflecting a higher degree of confidence as to their skill level.
 If the algorithm does not have much information (or the player plays very inconsistently), the curve will be quite wide.

 In summary, σ represents the uncertainty surrounding a player’s expected performance, while µ represents the player’s average (and therefore most expected) performance.

 Our algorithm starts with no information about how skilled a player is, so all players start with a µ of 1200, exactly halfway between 0 and 2400 – i.e. dead average.

-Mu and sigma form the basis of how we calculate changes in players’ GRP.
+Mu and sigma form the basis of how we calculate changes in players’ Ratings.
 After every game, these two values change.
-We then use a simple formula to convert them into the single GRP number that denotes your rank.
+We then use a simple formula to convert them into the single number that denotes your Rating.